isty1124yuri1121/technovation-japan/nougyou-arigatou/react-native/lab3-sharing-data-between-screens/README.md

-# Lab 4 - Styling Our App
+# Lab 3 - Sharing Data Between Screens

-This lab focuses on setting up User Authentication using Firebase.
+This lab focuses on setting up connecting data between screens.

 ## Instructions

-### Deciding on App Colors
+### Creating sample data

-Open `theme.colors.ts` and set some interesting colors for the app.
+When the app loads up, we need to show some fake data.
+Open `storage/Store.tsx` and add some sample farmers and some sample comments.
+Copy and change the farmers and comments we've already added.

-### Setting up Navigation Colors
+### Fetching Comments

-Open `navigation/index.tsx` and use our shared colors for the navigation bar.
+Open `screens/ProfileScreen.tsx` and find the first exercise that reads all the comments for the farmer we're looking at.

-### Setting up UI Components
+### Saving Comments

-1. Open `components/Themed.tsx` and use our shared colors for the components.
+In `screens/ProfileScreen.tsx` find the second exercise near the `Submit` button.
+Update that code to save the new comment instead of printing it to the console.

-1. Open `components/ui/Button.tsx` and use our shared colors for the components.
+### Changing a Farmers Details

-1. Open `components/ui/TextButton.tsx` and use our shared colors for the components.
+Open `screens/FarmerProfileScreen.tsx`.
+Find the exercise near the `updateDetails` method.
+Can you update save a farmers information to the React Redux store?
+This will look similar to how you saved a comment.

 # Prior Setup